Axle: Full-floating vs semi-floating

-The full-floating design is typically used in most 3/4- and 1-ton light trucks, medium-duty trucks, and heavy-duty trucks.
+The full-floating design is typically used in most ¾- and 1-ton light trucks, medium-duty trucks, and heavy-duty trucks.
 The overall assembly can carry more weight than a semi-floating or non-floating axle assembly because the hubs have two bearings riding on a fixed spindle.
 A full-floating axle can be identified by a protruding hub to which the axle shaft flange is bolted.

-The semi-floating axle setup is commonly used on half-ton and lighter 4x4 trucks in the rear.
+The semi-floating axle setup is commonly used on half-ton and lighter 4×4 trucks in the rear.
 This setup allows the axle shaft to be the means of propulsion, and also support the weight of the vehicle.
 The main difference between the full- and semi-floating axle setups is the number of bearings.
 The semi-floating axle features only one bearing, while the full-floating assembly has bearings on both the inside and outside of the wheel hub.
 The other difference is axle removal.
 To remove the semi-floating axle, the wheel must be removed first; if such an axle breaks, the wheel is most likely to come off the vehicle.
-The semi-floating design is found under most 1/2-ton and lighter trucks, as well as in SUVs and rear-wheel-drive passenger cars, usually being smaller or less expensive models.
+The semi-floating design is found under most ½-ton and lighter trucks, as well as in SUVs and rear-wheel-drive passenger cars, usually being smaller or less expensive models.

 A benefit of a full-floating axle is that even if an axle shaft (used to transmit torque or power) breaks, the wheel will not come off, preventing serious accidents.